EXPLAINER: A mediating role for Erdogan in Ukraine crisis?

 Turkey has historic relations with Ukraine and strong ethnic ties with Ukraine’s Crimean Tatar community.

 Ankara has spoken out against Russia’s 2014 annexation of the Crimea, vowing never to recognize it.
-Before departing for Kyiv, Erdogan underlined Turkey’s commitment to Ukraine’s territorial integrity and sovereignty.
+In Kyiv, Erdogan underlined Turkey’s commitment to Ukraine’s territorial integrity and sovereignty, including Crimea.

 NATO-member Turkey backs Ukraine’s efforts to join the alliance.